Using a HELOC to Finance Solar in Calgary: Rates, Returns & Why It’s a Smart Investment

 • Improves overall financial flexibility

-Is a HELOC Right for Your Solar Project?
+Is Using a HELOC to Finance Solar in Calgary Right for You?

 A HELOC may be a good fit for homeowners who: